Kranuh/dpg-kata-gilded-rose/README.md

 16bbe2403ec - This is the totally cleaned up version, and the final commit that involves the exercise directly.

-## Final commit

-The final commit contains some general cleanup, the editing of this readme.md but also a git patch.
+9b967025cc8 - This commit contains some general cleanup, the editing of this readme.md but also a git patch.
 It’s located in the root folder and it’s called _android\_style.patch_.
 This is a super quick attempt at applying some CLEAN principles to the GildedRose project.
 I didn’t spend a lot of time on this however since I felt that wasn’t the point of the exercise.
 This is also the reason I included it as a patch.

+The final commit again involves some general cleanup and small things I changed before sending the assignment out.